The Republic of New Zealand Party: After deregistration

 Despite deregistering, a handful of the party's members remained active under its name, including burning the New Zealand flag at parliament in a protest in March 2010.

 The party's former deputy leader Jack Gielen, who had run for Mayor of Hamilton in 2007, did so again in 2010.
 He placed last with 404 votes.
 During the campaign doubts were raised over Gielen's claims that he was "New Zealand Republicans Spokesperson for Mental Health and Suicide prevention."
-Lewis Holden, chair of New Zealand Republic, said Mr Gielen had nothing to do with the Republican Movement and was "trying to piggyback off" the group.
+Lewis Holden, chair of New Zealand Republic, said Mr Gielen had nothing to do with New Zealand Republic and was "trying to piggyback off" the group.
 Gielen responded that the Republic of New Zealand Party was trying to get its membership together, saying "we have 200 members.
 Provided we get 500 members we can be re-registered for the next [2011] election.
 We are the real Republicans because I burnt a flag and told Prince Wills to go home.
 We look at them [the Republican Movement] as a [sic] poser because they are not the real deal."

 In September 2011, just before the election, the party announced it would merge with the OurNZ Party.
-However, the merger did not go ahead, and the party issued media releases as an independent entity after that.
+The merger did not go ahead, and the party continued to issue media releases as an independent entity after that.
 The Republic of New Zealand Party did not register for the 2011 general election and did not run any candidates.

 In 2012, media releases indicated the party was working with the Human Rights Party.

-In the 2017 election, Jack Gielen ran for the Hamilton East electorate, under the Republic of New Zealand Party banner.
-He came last, getting 65 votes (0.18%).
-In the 2020 election, Gielen ran again for Hamilton East under the party banner, again coming last with 28 votes.
+Jack Gielen ran for the Hamilton East electorate, under the Republic of New Zealand Party banner, in 2017, 2020, and 2023.
+In 2017 and 2020 he came last, getting 65 votes and then 28 votes.